 People forget that, more than 20 years ago, parents and youth coaches were aghast at the idea of “small-sided” games in our sport.
 “This isn’t soccer” was the cry.
 Now, small-sided games are universally embraced as natural and a huge element in developing players with vision, foot skills and a sense of the game.
 Now, it’s commonplace.
 That’s how we will look at LTPD in ten years.

-As we receive more questions from you, we will endeavor to respond on the LTPD section of the OSA web site.
+As we receive more questions from you, we will endeavor to respond on the LTPD section of the Ontario Soccer web site.
 Please use the following e-mail to contact us with regard to LTPD: [email protected]